The Center for Vocational and Transitional Studies is a new 46,669 SF three-story

 economy by continually improving its Vocational educational programs.
 LCC’s new Center

-for Vocational and College and Career Preparation (CTVS) will help provide employment
+for Vocational and Transitional Studies (CVTS) will help provide employment opportunities

-opportunities that exist in the Southwest Washington region by preparing students
+that exist in the Southwest Washington region by preparing students for these high

-for these high skills, family wage jobs.
-It will also provide a hub where educational
+skills, family wage jobs.
+It will also provide a hub where educational programs and

 In addition, the State of Washington has recognized the need to support new and continuing